skale-me/node-parquet/README.md

 - benchmarks are missing
 - neat commmand line tool missing

-We plan to improve this over time.
+Plan is to improve this over time.
 Contributions are welcome.

 ## License